 - electrical auxiliary systems: power steering, vacuum pump for assisted braking and air conditioning system.

-This prototype is not yet ready to be marketed: the current cost of equipment and manufacturing means that this Berlingo costs 3 pounds (around 000 euros) more than the model currently on sale.
-The industrialists of PSA estimate that the additional cost of the car should be at most 4 pounds (around 400 euros) to allow its mass production.
+This prototype is not yet ready to be marketed: the current cost of equipment and manufacturing means that this Berlingo costs 3 pounds (approximately 000 euros) more than the model currently on sale.
+The industrialists of PSA estimate that the additional cost of the car should be at most 4 pounds (approximately 400 euros) to allow its mass production.